erciomunoz/academic-kickstart-1/content/publication/paper3/index.md

 ---
-title: "Using a FAVAR Model for Forecasting Copper Prices."
+title: "Using a FAVAR Model for Forecasting Copper Prices"
 authors:
 - Pablo Cruz
 - admin